US-SouthOU-Demo/gha-demo-/README.md

 # GitHub Actions Demo: Repository Maker

-Sample workflow for creating repositories from an issue template form.
+Sample workflow for creating repositories from an issue template.

 ## How to use
 To create a new repository: